 - Funeral Directors services to make funeral arrangements.

-- Arranging funeral service (at local cemetery, churchyard or graveyard.)
+- Arranging funeral service (at a local cemetery, churchyard or graveyard.)

-- Caring for the deceased including private chapel of rest.
-Embalming in not included.
+- Caring for the deceased including the use of a private chapel of rest.
+Embalming is not included.

 - Hearse and personnel required for the funeral.